Luccatag/ContactAgendaApi/README.md

-# Contact Agenda Project - Next Steps & Requirements
+# Contact Agenda Project

+## 📄 Challenge Description (Translated)

+You are to develop a CRUD application for a contact agenda (name, email, and phone) using .NET 6 or higher for the backend and Vue.js for the frontend.

+**Requirements:**
+- Business rules and validations (you define the rules)
+- Use of design patterns (repositories, services, controllers, interfaces, dependency injection, etc.)
+- Use of Entity Framework
+- Use of accessory libraries/frameworks (e.g., Dapper, AutoMapper, FluentValidation)
+- Use of Swagger
+- Clean and organized code
+- Backend test coverage
+- Strong use of components in the frontend

+**Differentials:**
+- Use of CQRS design pattern
+- Authentication/Security in the backend
+- Messaging with RabbitMQ
+- Frontend test coverage
+- Application Dockerfile

+The project itself is simple, but you are encouraged to enhance it to best showcase your skills as a developer.
+You may use any type of database.

 ## ✅ Completed Steps
-- Initialized .NET 6+ backend project (ContactAgendaApi)
+- .NET 6+ backend project initialized (ContactAgendaApi)
-- Initialized Vue 3 frontend project (contact-agenda-frontend)
+- Vue 3 frontend project initialized (contact-agenda-frontend)
-- Solution structure: Models, DTOs, Repositories, Services, Controllers, Interfaces
+- Solution structured with Models, DTOs, Repositories, Services, Controllers, Interfaces
-- Set up EF Core and created AppDbContext
+- EF Core set up with AppDbContext and SQLite database
-- Scaffolded Contact model (Name, Email, Phone)
+- Contact model scaffolded (Name, Email, Phone)
-- Planned and implemented API routes (CRUD)
+- API routes (CRUD) planned and implemented
-- Installed and configured EntityFramework, AutoMapper, FluentValidation, Swashbuckle.Swagger
+- EntityFramework, AutoMapper, FluentValidation, Swashbuckle/Swagger configured
-- Installed and configured PrimeVue, axios, vue-router, pinia (frontend)
+- PrimeVue, axios, vue-router, pinia configured in frontend
-- Created basic Vue view for adding/listing contacts
+- Basic Vue view for adding/listing contacts created
-- Backend CRUD now uses real database (EF Core)
+- Backend CRUD uses real database (EF Core)
 - Swagger UI tested and working for all CRUD endpoints
 - FluentValidation integrated and enforced in controller actions
 - Dapper integration implemented and testable via dedicated controller
+- Code organized and follows clean architecture principles

 ## 🚧 Next Steps
 1. **Add unit/integration tests for backend**
-   - Create a test project and add tests for Service/Repository/Dapper endpoints.
+   - Create a test project and add tests for Service, Repository, and Dapper endpoints.
 2. **Expand frontend to full CRUD**
    - Implement update and delete in Vue view.
 3. **Refactor frontend to use component-based structure**